algolia/scout-extended/README.md

  php artisan scout:sync
  ```

-> **Note:** You may also edit the settings of your index using the Algolia Dashboard.
-Make sure you apply those remote settings locally running the sync command.
+> **Note:** You may also edit settings using the Algolia Dashboard.
+But make sure you apply those settings locally running the `scout:sync` Artisan command.

 ## 🚀 Zero Downtime Deployments

-In order to keep your existing service running while re-importing your data, we recommend the usage of the `scout:reimport` Artisan command.
+In order to keep your existing service running while reimporting your data, we recommend the usage of the `scout:reimport` Artisan command.

  ```bash
  php artisan scout:reimport
  ```

 To ensure that searches performed on the index during the rebuild will not be interrupted.
 Scout Extended creates a temporary index with all your records before moving the temporary index to the target index

  > **Note:** TODO about the plan.